-- 3.1 Cancer " a class of diseases characterized by uncontrolled cell division and the ability of these cells to invade other tissues, either by direct growth into adjacent tissue (invasion) or by migrating of cells to distant sites (metastasis) (Hirsch et al 2002) - 3.2 Principles of Care; Aromatherapy can be said to be an 'art and a science'.
+3.1 Principles of Care; Aromatherapy can be said to be an 'art and a science'.
 A fundamental principle is that it is holistic, considering the mind, body and spirit.
 It values the whole person, human contact, what is important in a person's life, a therapeutic relationship, the power of a scent and sense of helping.
 (Leach 2009)